gradle/gradle/design-docs/play-support.md

 - Provide a DSL to declare the target Play platform for a Play application.
 - Implies Scala version and Java version?
-- Should also be able to attach to a JVM component.
+- Should also be able to attach to a JVM library, to create a Play library.
+- Should be visible in components report and dependencies reports.

 #### Test cases